Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: A Quantization Error Analysis of NVFP4 and MXFP4

-This allows us to explain the effects of shared scale quantization on $\MSE^{\mathrm{rel}}_{\mathrm{top}}$ by relating it to the precision of the shared scales data type $S$ and the base data type $E$.
-We observe the following: \begin{enumerate} \item \textbf{For MXFP4, top values inherit their precision from the base data type, and not the shared scale data type}.
-This is because $S=\text{E8M0}$ is \emph{coarser} than $E=\text{E2M1}$, leading to shared scales inheriting effectively constant relative error from E2M1 regardless of $G$, as visible in Figure~\ref{fig:rqe_mape_llama_laplace}. \item \textbf{By contrast, for NVFP4, shared scales inherit effectively constant relative error, regardless of $G$}.
-This is because $S=\text{E4M3}$ is \emph{finer} than $E=\text{E2M1}$, as visible in Figure~\ref{fig:rqe_mape_llama_laplace}. \item \textbf{Once the Hadamard Transform is applied, the maximum element error is spread across the whole group.} This follows Lemma~\ref{lem:top-element}.
+\textbf{(1) For MXFP4, top values inherit their precision from the base data type, and not the shared scale data type}.
+This is because $S=\text{E8M0}$ is \emph{coarser} than $E=\text{E2M1}$, leading to shared scales inheriting effectively constant relative error from E2M1 regardless of $G$, as visible in Figure~\ref{fig:rqe_mape_llama_laplace}. \textbf{(2) By contrast, for NVFP4, shared scales inherit effectively constant relative error, regardless of $G$}.
+This is because $S=\text{E4M3}$ is \emph{finer} than $E=\text{E2M1}$, as visible in Figure~\ref{fig:rqe_mape_llama_laplace}. \textbf{(3) Once the Hadamard Transform is applied, the maximum element error is spread across the whole group.} This follows Lemma~\ref{lem:top-element}.
 From Figure~\ref{fig:rqe_mape_llama_laplace}, one can see that this leads to better precision than pure E2M1, but worse than pure E4M3.
 Moreover, one can see that for heavy-tailed distribution, such as Laplace or the observed model tensors, $X_{I_\star}^2$ grows faster than $\MSE(G)$ with $G$, leading to the error being \emph{reduced} as we increase the group size $G$.
-Yet, this effect alone is not enough for it to improve over the E4M3 precision for reasonable group size $G$. \end{enumerate}
+Yet, this effect alone is not enough for it to improve over the E4M3 precision for reasonable group size $G$.

 \paragraph{Discussion.} Our analysis so far showed that the MXFP4 format induces higher MSE for RTN quantization relative to NVFP4, and is worse at outlier preservation.
 At the same time, the format has lower memory and computational costs relative to NVFP4, and is likely to benefit from normalization via the Hadamard transform.
 By contrast, the NVFP4 format has \emph{lower MSE} due to the smaller group size, and \emph{top value preservation} as it is ``promoted'' to E4M3.
 In addition, the NVFP4 MSE may not benefit from normalizing transforms.
 In the following, we incorporate our analysis into the classic GPTQ algorithm, obtaining a variant that is designed for FP4 formats, called \methodname{}.